google/zetasql/docs/resolved_ast.md

 //
 // The returning clause has a &lt;output_column_list&gt; to represent the data
 // sent back to clients.
 It can only access columns from the &lt;table_scan&gt;.
+//
 // &lt;topologically_sorted_generated_column_id_list&gt; is set for queries to
 // tables having generated columns.
 It provides the resolved column ids of
-// the generated columns in topological order.
+// the generated columns in topological order, which the computed generated
+// column expressions can be computed in.
+//
 // &lt;generated_expr_list&gt; has generated expressions for the corresponding
 // generated column in the topologically_sorted_generated_column_id_list.
 // Hence, these lists have the same size.